TACC-Cloud/summer-institute-2020-tapis/block2/apps.md

 ---

 ### What is a Tapis app?
-A Tapis(Agave) App is versioned, containerized executable that runs on a specific execution system through Tapis(Aloe) Jobs service.
+A Tapis App is versioned, containerized executable that runs on a specific execution system through Tapis(Aloe) Jobs service.
 So, for example, if you have multiple versions of a software package on a system, you would register each version as its own app.
 Likewise, if a single application code needs to be run on multiple systems, each combination of app and system needs to be defined as an app.
-Once you have storage and execution systems registered with Tapis(Agave), you are ready to build and use apps.
+Once you have storage and execution systems registered with Tapis, you are ready to build and use apps.

 ### Tapis Apps service
-Apps service is a central registry for all Tapis(Agave) apps.
+Apps service is a central registry for all Tapis apps.
 With Apps service you can:
 * list or search apps
 * register new apps
 * manage or share app permissions
 * revise existing apps
 * view information about each app such as its version number, owner, revision number to name a few <br/>

-The rest of this tutorial explains details about how to package your Tapis(Agave) app, register your app with the Apps service and some other useful CLI commands for Apps.
+The rest of this tutorial explains details about how to package your Tapis app, register your app with the Apps service and some other useful CLI commands for Apps.

 ### Create Private App: Image Classifier
-Tapis(Agave) apps are bundled into a directory and organized in a way that Tapis(Aloe) jobs can properly invoke it.
-Tapis(Aloe) is the new code name for rearchitectured Agave Jobs service.
+Tapisapps are bundled into a directory and organized in a way that Tapis(Aloe) jobs can properly invoke it.
+Tapis(Aloe) is the new code name for rearchitectured Jobs service.
 We will discuss more on this in the next part of the tutorial.

 ## Step 1: Initialize the app directory with following CLI command
 ```